Articles

 (I have personally tried items marked *.
 I have researched and collected several different products to share with you, and I strongly suggest trying different products until you find the best solution to reduce your lower lip pain.
 This is not a sponsored post.)

-- EZO denture cushions*.
+• EZO denture cushions*.
 I’ve used these for years, and they’ve allowed me to play longer with little to no lower lip pain.
 You can cut each U-shaped denture cushion into several sections which you can then form to your lower teeth to use while playing.
-A single packs will last you for quite a while, but be warned – I’ve been told that this product is being discontinued.
+These have unfortunately been discontinued, but you can try comparable denture cushions.
+(I’ve tried Y-Kelin denture cushions, but these became soggy and didn’t work as well for me.)

 Keep in mind: